 They also state whether the level and scope of the course is equivalent to a Norwegian degree.

 The individual institutions deal with applications for specific recognition, i.e. whether a foreign qualification is academically equivalent to a degree.

 Citizens of EU/EEA countries do not require a permit to study in Norway, however you must register upon arrival.
 Citizens of all other countries need to apply for a study visa.

 You will need a lot of documentation plus proof of housing and finance.
 See our immigration guide for more information.

 Norwegian language tuition

-Some universities offer international students a fast-track Norwegian language course.
+Some universities offer international students an optional fast-track Norwegian language course.
+This is often taken over the summer prior to study, or in some cases a full year in advance.
 Priority is often given to non-EU/EEA citizens.